 The Sidelink Inter-UE Coordination Information (SL-IUC Info) reporting procedure is used to provide a peer UE with inter-UE coordination information as specified in clause 8.1.4 of TS 38.214 [7].
+Unicast is supported for the Sidelink Inter-UE Coordination information reporting triggered by the explicit request or triggered by a condition other than the explicit request.

 RRC configures the following parameter to control the SL-IUC Information reporting procedure: